 - Provide free info.

-Apart from these recommendations, you can use one of the most powerful tools for retaining valuable customers: The Rewards.
+Apart from these recommendations, you can use one of the most powerful tools for retaining valuable customers: Rewards.
 This should be well incorporated into your frequent-buyer program which can focus on encouraging brand loyalties.
-As we have learned from the psychology of the customers when it comes to brands, the brand loyalties can help you establish yourself as an undying player.
+As we have learned from the psychology of the customers when it comes to brands, brand loyalty can help you establish yourself as an undying player.

-There is a good case of increasing these loyalties.
-That can be done by offering anything from a valuable discount to gifts or any long-term membership to the frequent customers.
+There is a good case for increasing these loyalties.
+That can be done by offering anything from a valuable discount to gifts or any long-term membership to frequent customers.

 As the giant focuses on creating customer bases, you can focus on entrenching yourself in the hearts of your present customers.